 Malocclusion causes discomfort and pain in your jaw.
 It may even be noticeable when you’re smiling.
 It can hide behind symptoms that you would normally never associate with your misaligned teeth.
 Some bite problems can cause extreme damage to your mouth without showing any signs of discomfort.
 This is why it’s important to book an appointment with the best dentist in Brooklyn when looking to get an occlusal adjustment procedure or bite adjustment.

 - A twisted appearance, usually the easiest way to identify an uneven bite

 - Chronic headaches, which can be caused by the unnecessary strain in your misaligned jaw muscles

 - Grinding or clenching your teeth (bruxism) — a common symptom of an uneven bite caused because your teeth are striving for symmetry

 - Jaw pain when biting down hard or chewing

-- Loose or failing dental work that can happen due to the unnatural movements of a misaligned jaw
+- Loose or failing dental work can happen due to the unnatural movements of a misaligned jaw

 - Uneven wear from your uneven jaw, which causes more stress in one place than another

 - Tooth sensitivity that usually begins after uneven wear erodes and deteriorates your enamel